 Opt for Dry Hair

 The good news?
 There’s no complicated prepping required when you trim your bangs—just style them normally.
-Deana Morton, stylist at Rock Paper Salon in Los Angeles, advises, “When cutting your own bangs at home, the best way to make sure your bangs aren’t too short is to not comb them down!”
+Deana Morton, stylist, advises, “When cutting your own bangs at home, the best way to make sure your bangs aren’t too short is to not comb them down!”
 To help prep your hair, Morton recommends a little dry shampoo: “Dry shampoo is a great little refresh and soaks up all those stronger oils at the root that change the way your clean hair naturally lays.
 My go to is Give Me Clean Hair by Eleven Australia.”
 And while it may seem natural to cut your hair wet – after all, you get a shampoo first at the salon – the experts advise against it.
 Farris warns: “Cut your bangs on dry hair – wet hair is elastic and will shrink up as it dries.”

 Have a Game Plan